 The Secure Base Model

-The Secure Base Model provides a positive framework for therapeutic caregiving, which helps infants, children and young people to move towards greater security and builds resilience.
-It focuses on the interactions that occur between caregivers and children on a day to day, minute by minute basis in the home environment.
+The Secure Base model provides a positive framework for therapeutic caregiving which helps infants, children and young people to move towards greater security and builds resilience.
+The model focuses on the interactions that occur between caregivers and children on a day to day, minute by minute basis within the caregiving environemnt.
 But it also considers how those relationships can enable the child to develop competence in the outside world of school, peer group and community.

 It can be helpful, first, to think about caregiver/child interactions as having the potential to shape the thinking and feeling and ultimately the behaviour of the child.

-This cycle begins with the child's needs and behaviour and then focuses on what is going on in the mind of the caregiver.
+This process begins with the child's needs and behaviour and then focuses on what is going on in the mind of the caregiver.
 How a caregiver thinks and feels about a child's needs and behaviour will determine his or her caregiving behaviours.
 The caregiver may draw on their own ideas about what children need or what makes a good parent from their own experiences or from what they have learned from training.
 The caregiving behaviours that result convey certain messages to the child.
 The child's thinking and feeling about themselves and other people will be affected by these messages and there will be a consequent impact on his or her development.
-We have chosen to represent this process in a circular model, the caregiving cycle, which shows the inter-connectedness of caregiver/child relationships, minds and behaviour, as well as their ongoing movement and change.
-Click here for a printable version of the caregiving cycle (pdf).
+We have chosen to represent this process in a circular model, the caregiving cycle, which shows the inter-connectedness of caregiver/child minds and behaviour, as well as their ongoing movement and change.

 This caregiving cycle encompasses the many interactions of family life or life in a residential care setting.
 These range from the moment to moment exchanges over breakfast to managing major emotional or behavioural crises.
 Each interaction conveys a number of messages to the child and has an incremental effect on the child's beliefs about him or herself, beliefs about other people and the relationship between self and others.
 These internal working models will influence the child's functioning and development.